idia-astro/iDaVIE/README.md

 See our [NOTICE](https://github.com/idia-astro/iDaVIE/blob/main/NOTICE.md) file for full licence information of the third-party libraries we use.

 #### Copyright and Licence
-Copyright (C) 2024 IDIA, INAF-OACT.
+Copyright (C) 2024 IDIA, INAF.
 This program is free software; you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License (LGPL) version 3](https://github.com/idia-astro/iDaVIE/blob/main/LICENSE.md) as published by the Free Software Foundation.